-Lyme disease was recognized in 1975 because of close clustering of cases in Lyme, Connecticut and is now the most commonly reported tick-borne illness in the US.
-It has been reported in 49 states, but > 90% of cases occur from Massachusetts to Maryland and in Wisconsin, Minnesota, California, and Oregon.
+Lyme disease was recognized in 1976 because of close clustering of cases in Lyme, Connecticut and is now the most commonly reported tick-borne illness in the US.
+It has been reported in 49 states, but > 90% of cases occur from Maine to Virginia and in Wisconsin, Minnesota, and Michigan.
+On the West Coast, most cases occur in northern California and Oregon.
 Lyme disease also occurs in Europe, across the former Soviet Union, and in China and Japan.
 Onset is usually in the summer and early fall.
 Most patients are children and young adults living in heavily wooded areas.

-Lyme disease is transmitted primarily by 4 Ixodes sp world wide: Ixodes scapularis (the deer tick) in the northeastern and north central US, I. pacificus in the western US, I. ricinus in Europe, and I. persulcatus in Asia.
+Lyme disease is transmitted primarily by 4 Ixodes sp worldwide: Ixodes scapularis (the deer tick) in the northeastern and north central US, I. pacificus in the western US, I. ricinus in Europe, and I. persulcatus in Asia.
 In the US, the white-footed mouse is the primary animal reservoir for Borrelia burgdorferi and the preferred host for nymphal and larval forms of the deer tick.
 Deer are hosts for adult ticks but do not carry Borrelia.
 Other mammals (eg, dogs) can be incidental hosts and can develop Lyme disease.
-In Europe, sheep host the organism.
+In Europe, sheep are hosts for the adult tick.

 B. burgdorferi enters the skin at the site of the tick bite.
 After 3 to 32 days, the organisms migrate locally in the skin around the bite, spread via the lymphatics to cause regional adenopathy or disseminate in blood to organs or other skin sites.
 Initially, an inflammatory reaction (erythema migrans) occurs before significant antibody response to infection (serologic conversion).